Featured Cases

 Client was part of a class of departing employee-shareholders, who were facing litigation threats from Corporate Healthcare Provider and Corporate Healthcare Management entities based on alleged contractual violations relating to Client and others establishing their own practice.

 After being retained, Parton Law responded with an aggressive and strategic approach aimed at developing leverage.
 In the negotiations that followed, the Corporate Healthcare Entities agreed to resolve the dispute by purchasing Client’s ownership interest and releasing Client from their contractual obligations.
-For more information about Parallel Proceedings, leverage, and skillful negotiations, contact Parton Law.

 Date: December 2022